psyked/css-sass-style-guide/content/introduction.md

 ## <small>5.
 Always, always, </small> Minify <small> on Live environments.</small>
 CSS source file downloads are part of the critical rendering path for a browser.
 You need to deliver your styles as effectively as possible, and that means minifying your code into a single optimised file.

+## <small>6.
+Make your CSS</small> Modular.
+Don't tie code to a certain page, instead write your styles so that they can be used on all your pages.
+It is better to write `.my-cool-widget` as opposed to `.blog-page .my-cool-widget`.
+The first example can be re-used whereas the second can only be used on the blog page.

+<a href='guidelines-and-principles.html' class='button'>Read the full SASS / CSS formatting guidelines now.</a>